Agency tier

 Consumer-AI multi-tenant SaaS

 You're building a consumer-AI product where each end-user gets their own assistant.
-Each one needs its own iMessage line.
-Programmatic provisioning ships them in seconds, not days.
+Each one needs private routing into the right agent without seeing Claw Messenger.
+Programmatic sub-tenant provisioning ships them in seconds, not days.

 Education and tutoring platforms